 In “Everyone’s Everything”, out now on Netflix, a documentary provides a full-on biography of the young artist.
 It documents his unhappy childhood in a divorced home, all the way to his overdose, right before the release of his first major-label album.

-Parts of the film are voice-overs of letters from Peep’s grandfather that he wrote to him throughout his life.
+Parts of the film are readings of letters from Peep’s grandfather that he wrote to him throughout his life.
 It’s a great way of building empathy from the audience as it showcases that although he was very talented and charismatic, on another level he was a troubled young man like so many.

 He was a talented songwriter blending hip-hop and emo rock music in a way that hadn’t been successfully done before him.
 Although the film does focus on this, it’s more about his humanity and how fragile it was.